dropwizard/dropwizard/docs/source/manual/configuration.rst

                                              or when waiting for a new message to be sent on a connection.
                                              This value is interpreted as the maximum time between some progress being made on the connection.
-So if a single byte is read or written, then the timeout is reset. minBufferPoolSize        64 bytes            The minimum size of the buffer pool. bufferPoolIncrement      1KiB                The increment by which the buffer pool should be increased. maxBufferPoolSize        64KiB               The maximum size of the buffer pool.
+So if a single byte is read or written, then the timeout is reset. blockingTimeout          (none)              The timeout applied to blocking operations.
+This timeout is in addition to the `idleTimeout`, and applies to the total operation (as opposed to the idle timeout that applies to the time no data is being sent). minBufferPoolSize        64 bytes            The minimum size of the buffer pool. bufferPoolIncrement      1KiB                The increment by which the buffer pool should be increased. maxBufferPoolSize        64KiB               The maximum size of the buffer pool.